halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 As a final item, I want to touch briefly on how this system is secure.
 You might be concerned that a user could just intercept and modify the data being sent to LaunchDarkly and suddenly have access to Enterprise Plan features that they never paid for.
 Thankfully, there are multiple layers that can prevent this kind of abuse.

 1. The flags are available to all the different layers of your application.
 This means that the same flag that prevents a feature from displaying on the frontend will also prevent the feature from running on your backend or API.
-Therefore, even if a value were to change, the user might see the UI for a feature but still be unable to use it.
+Therefore, even if a user managed to override a value on the frontend, the user might see the UI for a feature but still be unable to use it.
 2. LaunchDarkly also provides a [secure mode](https://docs.launchdarkly.com/sdk/features/secure-mode) that can be used when a client-side SDK communicates with LaunchDarkly.
 This hash is generated on the server and is passed when initializing the SDK client.
 Secure mode prevents a user from doing an evaluation for a context or user key that hasn't been signed on the backend.

 ## Conclusion